ksu-cs-textbooks/cis400/content/D-milestones/11-milestone-9/_index.md

 2. Render a `<h1>` tag with the text “About Dino Diner”
 3. Render the following description in a `<p>` tag:

-_Founded in 2022 by students of the CIS 400 course, Dino Diner offers the finest prehistoric fare for your dining delight!_
+_Founded in 2023 by definitely human Earth students of the CIS 400 course, the Flying Saucer offers breakfast repasts at any hour of the day for your avid consuming.
+Beam down to any of our many Earth-based locations for a taste._

 #### Layout

 Modify the existing (created by the template) _Shared/_Layout.cshtml_ to (at a minimum):

-1. Set the page title to what is provided by the page with the string “- Dino Diner” concatenated to the end
+1. Set the page title to what is provided by the page with the string “- The Flying Saucer” concatenated to the end
 2. Provide a navigation link to the About page and the Privacy page, and also in-page links (links that scroll down the page) to Entrees, Sides, and Drinks.
-3. Change the copyright statement to “(c) 2022 - Dino Diner LLC.”
+3. Change the copyright statement to “(c) 2022 - The Flying Saucer LLC.”

 {{% notice hint %}}